Aries (constellation): History and mythology

 Aries is now recognized as an official constellation, albeit as a specific region of the sky, by the International Astronomical Union.
 It was originally defined in ancient texts as a specific pattern of stars, and has remained a constellation since ancient times; it now includes the ancient pattern and the surrounding stars.
 In the description of the Babylonian zodiac given in the clay tablets known as the MUL.APIN, the constellation, now known as Aries, was the final station along the ecliptic.
 The MUL.APIN was a comprehensive table of the rising and settings of stars, which likely served as an agricultural calendar.
 Modern-day Aries was known as ^{MUL}LÚ.ḪUN.GÁ, "The Agrarian Worker" or "The Hired Man".
 Although likely compiled in the 12th or 11th century BC, the MUL.APIN reflects a tradition that marks the Pleiades as the vernal equinox, which was the case with some precision at the beginning of the Middle Bronze Age.
 The earliest identifiable reference to Aries as a distinct constellation comes from the boundary stones that date from 1350 to 1000 BC.
 On several boundary stones, a zodiacal ram figure is distinct from the other characters.
 The shift in identification from the constellation as the Agrarian Worker to the Ram likely occurred in later Babylonian tradition because of its growing association with Dumuzi the Shepherd.
 By the time the MUL.APIN was created—in 1000 BC—modern Aries was identified with both Dumuzi's ram and a hired labourer.
 The exact timing of this shift is difficult to determine due to the lack of images of Aries or other ram figures.

-In ancient Egyptian astronomy, Aries was associated with the god Amon-Ra, who was depicted as a man with a ram's head and represented fertility and creativity.
+In ancient Egyptian astronomy, Aries was associated with the god Amun-Ra, who was depicted as a man with a ram's head and represented fertility and creativity.
 Because it was the location of the vernal equinox, it was called the "Indicator of the Reborn Sun".
 During the times of the year when Aries was prominent, priests would process statues of Amon-Ra to temples, a practice that was modified by Persian astronomers centuries later.
 Aries acquired the title of "Lord of the Head" in Egypt, referring to its symbolic and mythological importance.